The Tooling Kit

 The developer's experience

 With our initial component library built, we realised there were some problems with its implementation.
-It was clear we put too much focus on components as developers were still making mistakes despite a more cohesive user interface, so, through observation and a business-wide survey we found insights to build more sufficient resources, including proper usage, formatting rules, and accessibility online without Figma.
+It was clear we put too much focus on components as developers were still making mistakes despite a more cohesive user interface, so, through observation and a business-wide survey we found insights to build more sufficient resources, including proper onboarding, usage, formatting rules, accessibility online without Figma or VPN, proper component documentation within storybook, framework agnositc and an improved roadmap.

 Insights